shivam-de-bug/delhi-government-school-spatial-mismatch/04_reports/depth_report.md

 **SDM is reported as a robustness check confirming that spatial dependence is present in both Y and X, and that our SAR ρ is a conservative lower bound on the total spatial interdependence.**

-> **[!IMPORTANT]** *"We estimated SDM as a robustness check.
+> *"We estimated SDM as a robustness check.
 It fits better (AIC −121.82 vs SAR −98.94), suggesting that covariate spillovers in X are also present.
 The SDM ρ (0.11) is lower than SAR ρ (0.29) because SAR was absorbing some X-spillover into the lagged Y coefficient.
 We report SAR as the primary model because it is identified by the LM diagnostic decision rule and provides a cleaner, policy-communicable ρ estimate.
 SDM confirms the spatial dependence finding is robust and, if anything, stronger than SAR indicates."*

 ---